 - Student Annual Membership: Valid for students, faculty, and staff of Humboldt State University.
 There is a one-time $20 membership fee for the year that allows riders to take trips under one hour for free.
 Each hour after that costs $2 per hour.

+Once a payment plan is chosen, follow the steps below to unlock a Zagster from its station.
 For more information visit Zagster's Bike for the City of Arcata and Humboldt State University.

 Bike & Ride on Transit Systems